What is the Process of Repairing a Fiberglass Pool?

 Before diving into the repair process, it’s essential to understand the common issues that might necessitate repairs in fiberglass pools.

-• Blisters: Also known as osmotic blisters, these can form when water gets trapped between the gel coat and the fiberglass shell.
+- Blisters: Also known as osmotic blisters, these form when water gets trapped between the gel coat and the fiberglass shell.
+They require surface preparation and reapplication of the gel coat to properly resolve.

 Step-by-Step Repair Process